deanhiller/webpieces/README.md

 * Section on tab state vs. session vs. flash (Validation, Flash)
 * Section on filters
 * don't forget special things like optional('property') to make page args optional and _variable to escape being html escaped
+* resource bundles are complex needing to provide one for some tags if there is a provider of tags

+* unit test arrays in multi-part form, along with conflicting query params? and test for flash working with arrays(not sure it will or not)
+* unit test query param conflict with multipart, query param conflict with path param, and multipart param conflict with path param. specifically createTree stuff PAramNode, etc.